+“One of the reasons we liked Eastern Europe as a setting was that it represents the collision of the old and the new” says Viktor Antonov, art director of Half-Life 2.
 In the centre of the plaza we find a video screen crudely mounted atop a stone obelisk.
 Our attention goes up to the broadcast playing on the screen, and then we look beyond it to a sky broken in two by a blunt mass of steel.
-This is the megastructure known as the Citadel, a windowless fortress ascending into cloud from the heart of the city.
+This is the megastructure known as The Citadel, a windowless fortress ascending into the clouds from the heart of the city.
 We stare in awe at the scale of it, standing upright like a pile driven into the surface of the planet from orbit… a collision indeed.

+Ten years ago Earth was invaded and its people defeated by the extra-terrestrial forces who call themselves The Combine.
+The human survivors live under occupation in a few decimated cities now identified only by numbers.
+Playing the role of silent protagonist Gordon Freeman, theoretical physicist turned inter-dimensional freedom fighter, we are in City 17 to spearhead a human insurgency against the occupiers.
 The Combine have deployed all the familiar apparatus of totalitarianism: brainwashing and doublespeak; pervasive mass surveillance; a citizenry harassed on the streets by a hostile police force and whose squalid homes are invaded by paramilitary shock troops.
-The city’s dilapidated pre-war buildings have had watchtowers and checkpoints grafted onto them, militarized architecture designed to intimidate.
+Pre-war buildings have had watchtowers and checkpoints grafted onto them.
+It is militarized architecture designed to intimidate.
 Palisades have been erected to subdivide the urban centre into cells – these mobile infestations erupt from shattered buildings, grinding obstacles to rubble as they unfurl and advance into the streets, where they deploy as multi-storey barricades.

 Each palisade is a formidable mass of xeno-metallurgy that combines defensive posture with offensive threat.
 Buttresses end in crenelated tops; razor sharp vanes have the look of bladed weapons that could strike if we linger within reach.
 The effect is to create a zone of brutality that repels all but the bravest saboteur.
-Perturbing physicality is just one aspect of their effectiveness as weapons of psychological warfare; the other is the social and topographical dislocation caused by their mobility.
+Their threatening posture is just one aspect of their effectiveness as weapons of psychological warfare; the other is the social and topographical dislocation caused by their mobility.
 Upon command they can ‘march’ to a new location and redeploy, causing unpredictable reconfigurations that invalidate maps, devour homes, and segregate neighbours, so that the ever-reshaping city becomes an unfamiliar labyrinth to its own inhabitants.

 We evade capture by utilising what Antonov describes as the